 If we ever bump into each other at the supermarket you will notice several boxes of cereal in my cart.
 The wanna-be health nut in me is totally embarrassed but trumped every time by practicality.
 I’m a mom after-all.
 And as much as I would like to say my kids have smoothies, or oatmeal, or homemade vegan pancakes every morning — I’ve accepted that this is just not realistic.
-For obvious reasons, morning food must be quick and it must be a no-brainer for the kids.
+For obvious reasons, sometimes morning food must be quick.
 Cereal they can fix for themselves.
-Leaving me time for more important things – like figuring out what to wear or taking pictures of my own smoothie.
+(Except for when they spill the milk all over the floor – but nothing is perfect, I take my chances).
+Cereal is a no-brainer and leaves me time for more important things – like figuring out what to wear or taking pictures of my own smoothie.

 I do make a point of trying to pick more healthy varieties – low sugar, high fiber, etc. But I’m still embarrassed to admit that there are weeks where we go through 2-3 full boxes.
 It’s excessive.
 And it’s expensive.
 Cereal is not cheap.
 And when I cut corners I usually get burned.
 Sometimes my picks just don’t score with the kids.
 Plain, generic brand, o-shaped cereal was a fail.
 Cheap, low sugar – and tasteless apparently.